elixir-europe/rdmkit/pages/contribute/style_guide.md

   * **Training:** training is an uncountable noun and cannot have a plural.
 You can write "training courses" and "training materials" but not "trainings".

 ## Bibliography
- * RDMkit uses BibTeX as a tool for creating a bibliography.
+ * RDMkit uses BibTeX to create page bibliographies.
- * Follow the following instuctions to create and display a bibiography on your page:
+ * Follow these instuctions to create and display a bibiography on your page:
    1. Add your citations in the `_bibliography/references.bib` file.
 Refer to the instructions below for more information on the format.
    1. Add {% raw %} `{% cite reference_key %}` {% endraw %} to the text where you are citing one of your entries.
    1. Add {% raw %} `## Bibliography {% bibliography --cited %}` {% endraw %} in your page to show a bibliography section containing the references you have added following the instructions in the previous point.
 * We use a display class based on *Nature* publications.
 Your BibTeX files should follow a standardised format described below.
   We recommend using {% tool "zotero" %} to automate the process (see below).
+Alternatively, consider using one of the [converters](https://www.bibtex.com/converters/) from {% tool "paperpile" %}
 * An example of the minimal structure required for BibTeX entries is:

 ```